Picolab/G2S/README.md

 localhost:8080/sky/cloud/<ECI>/org.sovrin.agency/html.html
 ```

 Use the UI it presents to create new Agent Picos.
+Follow the HATEOS link to login as the owner of a new Agent Pico.

 Each one will be named with an email addresses, and also can be given
 a color, and a label for its invitations/connections.

+## Retiring a Pico Agency

+1. In the Agents pico, visit the Testing tab, open the `io.picolabs.collection` box, and click on "wrangler/deletion_imminent"
+2. Visit the About tab, click on the Parent ID, then the "del" link beside the name of the agency pico
+3. In the Root pico, visit the About tab and delete all its child picos
+4. Visit the Rulesets tab and delete the rulesets `io.picolabs.account_management` and `io.picolabs.owner_authentication`
+5. Click the "logout" button in the upper-right corner of the UI